-Table 21: Scheduler Association Settings
+Figure 21 - Scheduler Association Settings

-Field Description Radio Scheduler Profile Operational Status 1 or 2 From the menu, select the Scheduler profile to associate with Radio 1 or Radio 2.
-Note: The DWL-3600AP supports only one radio.
+Field Description Radio Scheduler Pro file Operational Status 1 or 2 From the menu, select the Scheduler profile to associate with Radio 1 or Radio 2.
+Scheduler Profile From the menu, select the Scheduler profile to associate with the Radio.
 Status The operational status of the Scheduler.
 The range is Up or Down .
-VAP Scheduler P Profile Operational Status Radio From the menu, select Radio 1 or Radio 2 to associate the VAP Scheduler Profile.
-Note: This field is not available on the DWL-3600AP.
+VAP Scheduler Profile Operational Status Radio From the menu, select Radio 1 or Radio 2 to associate the VAP Scheduler Profile.
 0-15 From the menu, select the Scheduler profile to associate with the respective VAP.
 Status The operational status of the Scheduler.
 The range is Up or Down .